zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/Fiji_Python_Tutorial - Create your own module.md

 #### Define useful *helper* functions needed

-Often it is usefule to define some *helper* functions inside the script, that can be used later inside the main part of the script code in order to structure the script and make it readable easily
+Often it is useful to define some *helper* functions inside the script, that can be used later inside the main part of the script code in order to structure the script and make it readable easily

 For our example we need two of those function.
 The 1st one is called `get_metadata` and is used to get the respective metadata from the image.